-We may receive information about you if you use any of our other websites i.e. Citrus Loans and Opal Loans which are Trading names of Aspire Money Limited.
+We may receive information about you if you use any of our other websites i.e. Citrus Loans which is a Trading name of Aspire Money Limited.

 We also work closely with third parties for example other Credit Brokers, Business partners and Lenders who you may have contacted you to assist you with your loan enquiry.
 These third-party companies may have been unable to assist you with your enquiry and may have noticed that we could possibly assist you, in this case they will have passed your information to us, ensuring that you have been informed and have agreed to your information been processed in this way.